jaredly/geometricart/Roadmap.md

+- [ ] REIFY GUIDES
-- [ ] so what about a "cut paths to clip" button?
+- [x] so what about a "cut paths to clip" button?
 So that you can then do like some tilings with them.

 - [ ] ifff a line goes backwards after inset, just delete that segment and recalculate?